-- Whereas, in 2018, global resettlement needs were not met despite the high number of refugees in need of third-country resettlement; - Whereas a decline in refugee resettlements has had adverse impacts on the infrastructure of refugee resettlement in the United States, thus creating challenges for future increases in resettlement; - Whereas many Presidents have made changes and improvements to the refugee resettlement program while continuing to support and nurture its crucial role in humanitarian protection and in promoting the strategic and national security interests of the United States; - Whereas refugees are the most thoroughly vetted class of foreign nationals to enter the United States and are subject to extensive screening checks, including in-person interviews, biometric data checks, and multiple interagency checks; and - Whereas as the major global humanitarian and strategic leader, the United States should operate its refugee resettlement program in a manner consistent with global refugee resettlement need, the United States historic commitment to refugee resettlement since the enactment of the Refugee Act of 1980, and its critical humanitarian leadership role on the world stage: Now, therefore, be it - Resolved, That the House of Representatives- (1) reaffirms its bipartisan commitment- (A) to abide by the cherished domestic and international legal obligations of the United States to protect refugees who flee war, perse-
+Whereas a decline in refugee resettlements has had adverse impacts on the infrastructure of refugee resettlement in the United States, creating challenges for future increases in resettlement;

+Whereas many Presidents have made changes and improvements to the refugee resettlement program while continuing to support and nurture its crucial role in humanitarian protection and in promoting the national security and strategic interests of the United States;

+Whereas refugees are the most thoroughly vetted class of foreign nationals to enter the United States and are subject to extensive screening checks, including in-person interviews, biometric data checks, and multiple interagency checks; and

+Whereas, as the major global humanitarian and strategic leader, the United States should operate its refugee resettlement program in a manner consistent with global refugee resettlement need, the historical commitment of the United States to refugee resettlement since the enactment of the Refugee Act of 1980 (Public Law 96-212; 94 Stat.
+102), and the critical humanitarian leadership role of the United States on the world stage: Now, therefore, be it
-cution, or torture in search of religious liberty,

-democracy, peace, hope, and freedom; and

-(B) to recognize the importance of the refugee resettlement program of the United States

-as a critical tool for saving lives and as a critical function of United States global leadership-

-(i) to leverage foreign policy;

-(ii) to strengthen national and regional security;

-(iii) to support allies of the United

-States; and

-(iv) to demonstrate international support of refugees; and

-(2) calls upon the United States Government-

-(A) to provide robust funding for refugee

-protection overseas and resettlement in the

-United States;

-(B) to uphold its international leadership

-role in responding to displacement crises with

-humanitarian assistance and protection of the

-most vulnerable populations;

-(C) to work in partnership with the international community to find solutions to existing

-conflicts and prevent new conflicts from beginning; and
+1 Resolved, That the Senate-

+- 2 (1) reaffirms its bipartisan commitment- - 3 (A) to abide by the cherished domestic and - 4 international legal obligations of the United - 5 States to protect refugees who flee war, perse- - 6 cution, or torture in search of religious liberty, - democracy, peace, hope, and freedom; and

+1 (B) to recognize the importance of the ref- 2 ugee resettlement program of the United States 3 as a critical tool for saving lives and as a crit- 4 ical function of United States global leader- 5 ship- 6 (i) to leverage foreign policy; 7 (ii) to strengthen national and re- 8 gional security; 9 (iii) to support allies of the United 10 States; and 11 (iv) to demonstrate international sup- 12 port of refugees; and 13 (2) calls upon the United States Government- 14 (A) to provide robust funding for refugee 15 protection overseas and resettlement in the 16 United States; 17 (B) to uphold its international leadership 18 role in responding to displacement crises with 19 humanitarian assistance and protection of the 20 most vulnerable populations; 21 (C) to work in partnership with the inter- 22 national community to find solutions to existing 23 conflicts and prevent new conflicts from begin- 24 ning; and

-3 (D) to ensure the United States refugee resettlement program is equipped to protect and 4 support refugees, especially allies who need the 5 support of the United States, as well as the 6 7 international refugee assistance community that needs United States leadership, and local com-8 9 munities across the United States who want to welcome refugees and continue together to build 10 11 the American dream.
+(D) to ensure the refugee resettlement program of the United States is equipped to protect and support refugees, especially allies who need the support of the United States, as well as the international refugee assistance community that needs United States leadership, and local communities across the United States who want to welcome refugees and continue together to build the American dream.